-If you or a loved one is applying for disability benefits for a developmental disability, or has already been denied, a Social Security Disability benefits lawyer from Phillips Disability can help build your claim and improve your chances of recovering benefits.
+If you or a loved one is applying for disability benefits for a developmental disability, or has already been denied, a Social Security Disability benefits lawyer from Dayes Law Firm PC can help build your claim and improve your chances of recovering benefits.

 Call 1-800-503-2000 for a free, no obligation consultation.